redeclipse/oldsvnbf/data/skyboxes/readme.txt

 "black"
 	This set is in the public domain, if you can't make black images then something is wrong.

+"gradient"
+	This set is in the public domain, it was created using the gradient fill tool in GIMP.

 "stars"
 	This set is in the public domain, it was created with Starbox 1.9 by Alex Grigny de Castro from the included xgStars.txt - it contains both skybox and skydome counterparts.